14. Text Data

 anchors?

-When we would prefer using "[0-9]"
+When would we prefer using "[0-9]"

 instead of "\d"